rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Integrating_External_Source_Control_with_Azure_Pipelines.md

 In this task, you will fork a GitHub repo and install Azure Pipelines in your GitHub account.

-1. On your lab computer, start a web browser, navigate to the [GitHub actionsdemos/calculator site](https://github.com/actionsdemos/calculator) and, if you're not already signed in to GitHub, sign in now.
+1. On your lab computer, start a web browser, navigate to the https://github.com/actionsdemos/calculator and, if you're not already signed in to GitHub, sign in now.

     > **Note**: This is the baseline project we will fork and use for this lab.